jmoletteire/Beer_Recommender/README.md

 and its efficiency in training a deep network on large, labeled datasets.
 While in our output layer, the softmax function outputs a vector of values that sum to 1.0, with each value representing a probability of class membership, which was perfect for our problem.
 <br></br>

+## Similar Beers with K-Neighbors
+Once the style of beer could be determined, we implemented a KNN algorithm to find the 5 most similar beers based on taste profile, filtering the data for beers of the same style and of other styles, respectively, for a total of 10 recommendations (5 of same style, 5 of other styles).
+Then, using a ball tree algorithm, beers are clustered based on their attributes, allowing us to search those clusters with user input until we find a close enough match.